History of photographic lens design: Zoom lens

 The first zoom lens for still cameras was the Voigtländer-Zoomar 36-82mm f/2.8 (USA/West Germany) of 1959, for Voigtländer Bessamatic series (1959, West Germany) 35mm leaf shutter SLRs.
 It was designed by Zoomar in the United States and manufactured by Kilfitt in West Germany for Voigtländer.
 The Zoomar 36-82 was very large and heavy for the focal length – 95mm filter size.

 Frank Back (Germany/USA) was the early champion of zoom lenses and his Zoomars would hurl far into the future the lance of zoom lens development and popularity, starting with his original Zoomar 17-53mm f/2.9 (1946, USA) for 16mm motion picture cameras.
 The image quality of early zoom lenses could be very poor – the Zoomar's has been described as "pretty rotten."

+It wasn't until as recently as 1986 that the Pentax Zoom 70 became the first consumer point and shoot camera to integrate a practical zoom lens.